+An example:

-An example of Homeowner's Insurance: What a storm taught me about Homeowner's Insurance\
+What a storm taught me about Homeowner's Insurance

 "I got home around 4:30 p.m. on the day of the storm, and almost immediately my husband and I looked up at the sky and saw a tree coming straight toward us.
 It seemed like slow motion - you never think something like this is going to happen to you.